kallecaco3/docs.konghq.com/src/gateway/reference/configuration.md

 - `off` disables any check
 - `path` enforces routes to comply with the pattern described in config enforce_route_path_pattern
+- `static` as of Kong version 2.8.1.3 detects static route collisions inside the current workspace, as well as with other workspaces

 **Default:** `smart`